casasglobal-org/psymple/docs/components/variable_ported_objects.md

     )
     ```

 2. In the case where a port is to be given a default value, this should be specified in the `input_ports` argument.
-In the above example of the pendulum equation, a default value of $ g = 9.81 $ might be assigned.
+In the above example of the pendulum equation, a default value of $g = 9.81$ might be assigned.
 This can still be overridden later in model construction or at simulation.
 This can be done as follows:

     ``` py title="second-order ODE model with default value"
     from psymple.build import VariablePortedObject